 - Enables preparation of message to be written.

-- Enables ability to re-read the information, and gives people time to think through and prepare their answers (often popular with people with autism).
+- Enables ability to re-read the information, and gives people time to think through and prepare their answers (often popular with autistic people).

 - Provides objective and consistent understanding of the message.